enzosv/cryptowhales/README.md

 * Not financial advice
 * Work in progress.
 Not 100% sure about the way wallets are distinguished
   * Actually not 100% sure about anything at all.
 Feel free to contribute.
-* Cold vs hot wallet data won't be accurate until enough time has passed
-* Not all wallets and blockchains are captured
+* Only captures data from top BTC and ETH wallets.
 * This uses html scraping to collect data.
 It can fail if the websites change.

 ## TODO